4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Related Work

+Other prior works addressed the question of body reconstruction from moving cameras by either combining video with IMU sensor data or leveraging multiple cameras~\cite{von2018recovering,MuVS:3DV:2017,wang2017outdoor}. \cite{von2018recovering} jointly optimize the camera pose and human body model by leveraging IMU sensory data.\ Wang et al.\ \cite{wang2017outdoor} proposed to utilize multiple cameras for outdoor human motion capture.
+More recently, Guzov et al.~\cite{HPS} proposed to estimate the full 3D human pose and location of the camera-wearer within large 3D scenes, by means of wearable sensors.
+In contrast to these works, we seek to estimate the second-person human motion grounded in the 3D scene using \emph{only monocular egocentric videos}.

-\textbf{Human-Scene Interaction}.\ Several investigations on human-scene interaction seek to reason about environment affordance~\cite{ego-topo,gupta20113d,grabner2011makes,delaitre2012scene,wang2017binge,koppula2015anticipating,chen2018subjects,nagarajan2018grounded}.
-Our work is more relevant to those efforts on using the environment cues to better capture 3D human body.
-Savva et al.~\cite{savva2016pigraphs} proposed to learn a probabilistic model that captures how human interact with the indoor scene from RGB-D sensors.
-Li et al.~\cite{li2019estimating} factorized estimating 3D person-object interactions into an optimal control problem, and used contact constraints to recover human motion and contact forces from monocular videos.
+\textbf{Human-Scene Interaction}.\ Several prior works on human-scene interaction seek to reason about environment affordance\ \cite{ego-topo,gupta20113d,grabner2011makes,delaitre2012scene,wang2017binge,koppula2015anticipating,chen2018subjects,nagarajan2018grounded,liu2021egocentric}.
+Our work is more relevant to previous efforts on using the environmental cues to estimate 3D human body models.
+Savva et al.\ \cite{savva2016pigraphs} proposed to learn a probabilistic model that captures how humans interact with the indoor scene from RGB-D sensors.
+Li et al.\ \cite{li2019estimating} factorized estimating 3D person-object interactions into an optimal control problem, and used contact constraints to recover human motion and contact forces from monocular videos.
 Zhang et al.~\cite{zhang2020phosa} proposed an optimization-based framework that incorporates the scale loss to jointly reconstruct the 3D spatial arrangement and shape of humans and objects in the scene from a single image.
-Hassan et al.~\cite{PROX:2019} made use of the 3D scene context -- obtained from 3D scan, to estimate more accurate human pose and shape from single image.
-Zhang et al.~\cite{zhang2020generatingnew,zhang2020generating} further studied the problem of generating plausible human body grounded on 3D scene prior.
-Despite those progress on using scene information to estimate 3D human body model parameters, none of them considered the egocentric camera motion, 3D scene context from monocular videos, and global human motion grounded on 3D scene in one-shot as in our proposed approach.
+Zhang et al.\ \cite{zhang2020generatingnew,zhang2020generating} studied the problem of generating plausible human bodies grounded in 3D scenes.
+The most relevant work is PROX, from Hassan et al.~\cite{PROX:2019}, which introduced an optimization based method to use the 3D scene context for estimating more accurate human pose and shape from a single image.
+However, our work differs from PROX on several important aspects: First, PROX uses the Matterport 3D scanner to pre-scan the 3D scenes, whereas we use the Structure from Motion (SfM) to reconstruct the 3D scene geometry, resulting in a more general and scalable solution for 4D human pose and shape capture from a single egocentric camera.
+Second, we show that our contact term can address the challenging problem of the relative scale ambiguity between the estimated 3D human body and the reconstructed 3D scene from monocular videos, whereas the contact term used in PROX is only used to improve the physical plausibility.
+Third, the problem setting in PROX assumes a static camera with known 3D scene geometry, whereas we capture human motion in unconstrained environments with a moving egocentric camera, resulting in truncation and severe ego-motion.